 You don’t have to face your struggles on your own.
 Help is always available.
+Please note, BCMHSUS is a referral-based program and does not provide crisis support.
+The following services can help:

 If you are in a crisis or emergency, or are worried that you or a loved one is at risk of harm, please speak with someone immediately: